FreeeUp CEO Nathan Hirsch was interviewed about how he felt limited in the corporate world and wanted to break free and make his own future.

 Nate admits that he hated authority and working for other people from a young age.
 He always wanted to be his own boss.
 He wanted to have the ability to design and build his own future.
 Working 9 to 5 was a miserable future to imagine.
 He entered corporate America at a young age.
 He felt limited in the position and wanted to get away from everything that it stood for.
 Entrepreneurship was my gateway to making a greater impact through my own efforts and ideas.
 He broke free, and confirms the idea that rebelliousness is an innate aspect of the entrepreneur.

 Friendship is a big part of Nate’s personal and business life.
 He has been building eCommerce businesses with one of his best friends, Connor, since they met in college.
 They run FreeeUp like a well-oiled machine because they keep their friendship and business relationship separate.
-This way, they can always put the company first in matters of business and it doesn’t impact their friendship.
+This way, they can always put the marketplace first in matters of business and it doesn’t impact their friendship.
 Entrepreneurship can be a lonely game if you aren’t working with someone that you can also have a friendship with.

 . . .